mbaze/bzpack/README.md

 ### E1X1

 The E1X1 format is similar to E1E1.
-However, in this format there can be no consecutive literals which means that a phrase (or end of stream) is expected to follow a literal.
-The “spare” flag extends the 8-bit offset to 9 bits for phrases that are immediately preceded by a literal.
+However, in this format there can be no consecutive literals which means that only a phrase (or end of stream) can follow a literal.
+When this occurs, the “spare” flag is used as additional offset bit.
 The format is interpreted as follows:

 After a literal: